IT

 OmnvertImage • Document • Network

-MP4 → M4A (stream copy when supported)
+MP4 → M4A (Stream Copy)

 If your video already contains AAC audio, this can remux it into an M4A without re-encoding.
 If it fails, use MP4 → MP3 for a guaranteed output.